katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 - At Elm europe I was trying to explain to someone why I like using Elm...
 - TICK: My colleague ponited out that you get happy With other languages/ frameworks too, but there is a lot more head banging and theory before we can reach the happy point.

-- **Before next** raise hands if you've ever gotten upset or made someone upset - or even cry as a result of how project was going.
+- **Before next** Pretty sure every one in the room has experienced ...gotten upset or made someone upset - or even cry as a result of how project was going & how your team was communicating.
+- I want to share some questions with you that I've been asking myself.
+- I can't tell you what the answers are for you and your situation.
+But I think it's worth taing some time to think about them in the context of your own teams and projects.

 ---